cjhillbrand/websocket-sandbox/README.md

         3. For **Permissions**, we need to give the lambda function the required permissions we have listed above.
             * Click on **Choose or create an execution role**.
 This unfolds a section where we can trigger the creation of the role for our lambda function.
             * For execution Role, select **Create new role from AWS policy templates**.
 This will expand two fields below the section:
-                * For the **Role Name** input the *function-name*Role
+                * For the **Role Name** input the *function-name* + Role, so for example the **Connect** function's role would be **ConnectRole**.
                 * Do not select anything for the **Policy template** field.
     4. Click the **Create Function** button on the bottom of the right hand side of the page.
 You should now be taken to the dashboard of that lambda function.
     5. Scroll down to where you see the function code.
 It looks like a code editor and should have one open tab with the file *index.js*
     6. Copy and paste the code for each function (located in the table above) into the editor.
 Click **Save** in the top right corner when finished.
         * Take some time and read over the code for each function.
 They either perform some action to DynamoDB or send a message via the websocket.
-Moving forward this fundamental understanding of the code helps understand how our chatroom deals with the information given to it. *Note: The code for each function is made to handle this lab and the extended lab.
-There is a comment in each .js file that says **This is the beginning of the code for the extended lab.** feel free to continue reading but is only neccessary for the extended lab.*
+Moving forward this fundamental understanding of the code helps understand how our chatroom deals with the information given to it.

+        *Note: The code for each function is made to handle this lab and the extended lab.
+There is a comment in each .js file that says **This is the beginning of the code for the extended lab.** Feel free to continue reading but is only neccessary for the extended lab.*

 ### Step 2: Adjusting Permissions
 *Note: For Lambda functions that need permissions to our WebSocket, we need to first receive the ARN for our WebSocket before attaching the permission.
 With this in mind the two functions that need this permission require us to complete this step after we have created the Websocket*